 As the Lord said, “Ask, and it will be given to you; seek, and you will find; knock, and it will be opened to you.
 For everyone who asks receives, and he who seeks finds, and to him who knocks it will be opened” (Matthew 7: 7-8).
 But for this to become possible for us we must be like the widow.
 We must be receptive to the word of God.
 Not one foot in and the rest of the body out.
 This is serious business in this hour and Mystical children take heed.

 The oil represents the good of love.
-Like the widow our life must be one of making cake from oil and bread.
+Like the widow, our life must be one of making a cake from oil and bread.
 The cake made from oil and bread is truth conjoined with good.
-In simple terms the bread represents the body of Christ and the oil the Spirit of truth.
+In simple terms, the bread represents the body of Christ and the oil the Spirit of truth.
 This will I do my dying Lord I must remember Thee.

-From this we can know that we must join truth with the good that we do.
+From this, we can know that we must join the truth with the good that we do.
 Joining truth with good is more than an abstraction.
 An abstraction without some action is empty.
-In other words, we can join truth with good only by doing what is good.
-There is no other way to see truth than by doing what is good.
-As I tell you often times, “truth is seen because of its end in view, which is good, or what amounts to the same, life”.
-Living a good life is the prerequisite for seeing truth.
+In other words, we can join the truth with good only by doing what is good.
+There is no other way to see the truth than by doing what is good.
+As I tell you oftentimes, “truth is seen because of its end in view, which is good, or what amounts to the same, life”.
+Living a good life is the prerequisite for seeing the truth.

-In the same manner as the five thousand people who ate as much as they wanted, we can do the same.
+In the same manner, like the five thousand people who ate as much as they wanted, we can do the same.
 The Lord continues offering food; the bread is His goodness and the fish is His truths about how we should live.
 We can have as much as we want.

 The Lord crossed the Sea of Galilee.
 When He reached the other side a multitude of people numbering five thousand followed Him up onto the mountain.
 He fed them bread and fish, “as much as they wanted.”
 The Lord will cross our Sea of Galilee and find us.
 It does not matter where we are or the situations in we find ourselves.
 God is more than able to deliver us out of any situation.
 He will in His appointed time and season.
 We just have to learn to trust Him.
 That is all He requires of us.

 The Lord said, “Blessed are those who hunger and thirst for righteousness, for they shall be filled” (Matthew 5:6).
 Let the Lord have His way in your heart this morning and throughout the day.
 Whatever we do let it be in obedience to the voice of God.
-Today if you hear His voice harden not your heart but like Samuel say “Here I am send me.”
+Today, if you hear His voice, harden not your heart but like Samuel say “Here I am sent me.”
 We never know how God will visit us so let us be watching unto prayer.
-On that last day we will be reminded of our life here and many will hear these words “In as much as you have done it unto the least of these my brethren you have done it unto me.”
-You will reply Lord when was this done and where? your judgement will be depart from me, into everlasting damnation.
+On that last day, we will be reminded of our life here and many will hear these words “In as much as you have done it unto the least of these my brethren you have done it unto me.”
+You will reply Lord when was this done and where? your judgement will be departing from me, into everlasting damnation.